About Rubine Red

 Art continues to challenge us.
 It is personal.
 Seeing a work one day may raise up a melancholy memory, then the next day...bring a smile.

 We also hope that the work we show and sell in the heart of Palm Springs, inspires and casts a bright light on the artists we represent.

 May you love what you experience here as much as we do.

 Rubine Red Gallery opened in Palm Springs in early 2019.

-Along with a 25-year background in print production, sales and design in the Minneapolis-St Paul market, Jason has spent more than 10 years volunteering and advising as a board member, executive committee member and board president of the Soo Visual Art Center in Minneapolis, MN.
+Along with a 25-year background in print production, sales and design in the Minneapolis-St. Paul market, Jason spent more than 10 years volunteering and advising as a board member, executive committee member and board president of the Soo Visual Art Center in Minneapolis, MN.

 As a community-based non-profit gallery, the Soo's mission is to promote under-represented and emerging artists.